owncloud/ocis/docs/services/general-info/deprecating-variables.md

 ## Deprecating Environment Variables

-Sometimes it is necessary to deprecate an environment variable to align the naming with conventions or remove it at all.
+Sometimes it is necessary to deprecate an environment variable to align the naming with conventions or remove it completely.
 We therefore added annotations to automate the *documentation* process.

 The relevant annotations in the envvar struct tag are: